Your browser does not support script Leica 35mm Summicron lenses reviews, sample photos and their history - Thorsten Overgaard's Leica Sites

 Leica 35mm APO-Summicron-M ASPH f/2.0 Version VII (2021)

-Also see the article on the Leica 35mm Summilux lenses
+(Also see the article on the Leica 35mm Summilux lenses..
+See Leica 35mm "Steel Rim" here).

 Add to Flipboard Magazine.

-The 35mm lens is the most sold Leica focal length since the first 35mm Elmar f/3.5 was introduced in 1930.
-The Leica was born with a 50mm lens in 1925, which is the second-most sold Leica focal length.
-In a simple way, the question "Which lens should I get as my first Leica lens?" is answered by choosing a 50mm or 35mm.
+The 35mm lens is the best-selling Leica focal length since the first 35mm Elmar f/3.5 was introduced in 1930, five years after the second-best-selling focal length, 50mm.
+In simple terms, the question "Which lens should I get as my first Leica lens?" is typically answered by choosing a 50mm or 35mm

 The 35mm APO-Summicron-M ASPH f/2.0 (2021-model 11699), here fitted with the special outside screw ventilated hood 3514FLE designed by Overgaard). © Thorsten Overgaard